amybru/byioboba/README.md

 * Fix: I had a for loop in my code, looping through the boba collection.
 This collection has eight items, so every entry was repeating eight times.
 This for loop was removed.

-* Verdict: Data is displayed only once on the drink card page, as expected.
+* Result: Data is displayed only once on the drink card page, as expected.

 Bug: Navbar hamburger not opening on small screens

 * Fix: It was found, with help from the Code Institute Tutors and the slack community that keeping the Javascript required for this project in a separate file, causes this element not to work as expected.
 Therefore, the Javascript was moved into a script tag in the base.html file.

-* Verdict: On medium and small screens, the hamburger icon is able to open and function as expected.
+* Result: On medium and small screens, the hamburger icon is able to open and function as expected.

 Bug : Select not appearing on add drink or edit drink form

 * Fix: Initially a css class was applied with the class !important.
 Later it was found that the Materialize Javascript required, did not work in a separate javascript file.
 Javascript was added by means of a script tag in the base.html file.

-* Verdict: The select now works as Materialize expects it to.
+* Result: The select now works as Materialize expects it to.

 Bug: Delete modal not opening when the delete button is clicked

 * Fix: It was found in connection with the previous two bugs, that the javascript was moved into the base.html file.
 However, the modal was still not opening.
 After comparing my code with the Materialize docs, it was found that the button to open the modal contained an outdated class.
 This was changed.

-* Verdict: Delete modal is now able to open when the button on the editDrink.html page is clicked.
+* Result: Delete modal is now able to open when the button on the editDrink.html page is clicked.

 Bug: Issues with connecting to MongoDB database

 * Fix: It was realized that the login for the mongodb website was used in the connection string, instead of the password for my database.
 These passwords were reset and environment variable was set up.

-* Verdict: Data is able to be posted to and retrieved from the database.
+* Result: Data is able to be posted to and retrieved from the database.

 # Deployment